Legio IV Macedonica: Later service in Germania

 Meanwhile, in Germania Inferior, the Batavians revolted.
 During the revolt the IV Macedonica guarded Mainz against attacks by Germanic Chatti, Usipetes and Mattiaci.
 Although it had been successful during the campaign, it was regarded with some suspicion by the new emperor.
 Because of this it was punished, reconstituted under a new name, IV Flavia Felix, and given a new symbol, the lion.
 The lion was related to Hercules, Vespasian's favorite deity.

 After Germania

-The new Legio IV Flavia Felix was moved to Burnum, a Roman military camp in Dalmatia.
+The new Legio IV Macedonica was moved to Burnum, a Roman military camp in Dalmatia.
 It would remain there until 70 CE.
 In the year 85 CE, the legion was transferred to Singudunum, Moesia.
 The legion would also be transferred to Syria by general Corbulo.
 During the reign of Domitian, it fought against the Alemmani and Dacians.
 Later it fought in Trajan's Dacian Wars.
 The Legio IV Macedonica would remain in Singudunum for the next 200 years.
 Afterwards it disappears from history.